Posted: April 25 , 2024

 ***NOTE: The Fishing Report Blog is updated weekly on Thursdays from September-May*** Rivers are offering good fishing conditions for lake-run smallmouth bass and remaining steelhead.
-There is some rain in the forecast into the weekend so anglers should monitor the most recent river conditions at the following links:
+There is some rain in the forecast into the weekend so anglers should monitor the most recent river conditions at the following links: <Rocky River flow gage data> <Chagrin River flow gage data> <Rocky River NEORSD station with turbidity>.
+Spring rainbow trout stocking has concluded at this time but plenty of trout are available in the East Branch Rocky River and Wallace Lake.

 The steelhead run has already peaked but there are still post-spawn (“dropback” or “spent”) steelhead in the streams as well as smaller jack (aka “skipper”) steelhead in the lower river reaches.
 Although steelhead numbers will continue to taper off from this point onward there should be targetable numbers of steelhead around through early May.
 Be aware that sub legal size juvenile steelhead in the 6-9” size range, called smolts, have been recently stocked by the Ohio Division of Wildlife and if you find youeself catching lots of them it is best to just move to another area.